How do I get my medical bills paid?

 Aren’t most of these personal injury cases just attempts to get free money from insurance companies?

 The answer is a resounding no. Big surprise, right?
-Here are how these cases usually happen: someone carelessly hurts someone else.
+What usually happens is that someone carelessly hurts someone else.
 The injured person wants her medical bills and lost wages paid, and also wants to be fairly compensated for her loss of activities and for her pain.
 She is only seeking to balance the scales of justice by asking for the amount of money that will be equal to what she has lost.
 The other side’s insurance company is a for-profit corporation, which insured the at-fault person against the risk of harming others.
-But once the harm occurs, the for-profit insurance company wants to pay out as little as possible and sometimes nothing at all.
-When that happens, the injured person has two choices: suffer his losses and just live with the injustice, or he must begin legal action.
+But after the harm occurs, the for-profit insurance company wants to pay out as little as possible and sometimes nothing at all.
+When that happens, the injured person has two choices: suffer her losses and just live with the injustice, or take legal action.

 Perhaps you have heard of “frivolous lawsuits.”
 But insurance companies often engage in “frivolous defenses” – denying liability when it is reasonably clear, and denying damages that have obviously been suffered.
 Insurance company greed consists of keeping money that should be paid and making the injured person spend time and money to file a lawsuit.

 When that lawsuit has to be filed, if the case doesn’t settle, a jury will hear the evidence.
 Juries determine case values.
 There is nothing shameful about requiring an insurance company to fairly and justly pay for injury losses.
 In fact, holding people accountable is good for society because it improves public safety and allows injured persons to retain their dignity by helping them get back to where they would have been had they not been injured.
-It also reduces the burden on the taxpayers, as people who have been taken care of by the insurance company of the wrongdoer are less likely to have to receive public benefits.
+It also reduces the burden on the taxpayers: for example, people who have been taken care of by the insurance company of the wrongdoer are less likely to have to receive public benefits to pay for future medical care.
+Also, insurers who pay for the loss are in the best position to improve safety in that specific area than are general taxpayers.

 So how does a jury determine the value of non-economic damages?
 Think about the things you love most in life, and think about how much money it would take for someone to buy that part of your life.
 What if.
 Think about what it would be like to struggle to complete a simple hike instead of taking overnight backpacking trips; to be unable to read for more than a few minutes instead of savoring a good book in one sitting; to be unable to use a computer for more than a few minutes because of neck pain; to be unable to ski or hunt or fish or play golf or tennis, as you once did.
 Think of how devastating it is for a child (and her parents) to grow old with permanent life-altering injuries.
 How much is enough money if these things were taken from you?